 A denture is a prosthesis that replaces missing teeth.

-Dentures are a good restorative option when both missing teeth and significant deficiencies of tooth supporting tissues need to be replaced.
+Dentures are a good restorative option in circumstances when both missing teeth and significant deficiencies of tooth supporting tissues need to be replaced.
 The dimensions of a denture can successfully replace missing teeth, gum tissue and jaw bulk, while simultaneously filling out the shape, profile and volume of the face, lips and smile.

 Types Of Dentures